2021 Garfield County Fair & Rodeo royalty

 The Garfield County Fair & Rodeo Royalty program is dedicated to provide an opportunity for young women to be spokespersons for the Garfield County Fair & Rodeo, the sport of rodeo, the western way of life and their community of Garfield County.
 The Royalty program utilizes teamwork, organizational skills, public speaking, community service, and relationships to prepare participants in becoming future community leaders.

 Hello.
 My name is Haley Jo Brown.
-I am the Garfield County Fair and Rodeo Princess of 2020.
-I am 14 years old, and am a Freshman at Coal Ridge High School.
-I was born and raised in the Roaring Fork and Colorado River Valley’s.
+I am the Garfield County Fair and Rodeo Jr. Queen of 2021.
+I am 15 years old and am a sophomore at Coal Ridge High School.
+I was born and raised in the Roaring Fork and Colorado River Valleys.
 I come from a family of rodeo participants and have competed in rodeos myself on several occasions.

 Princess for a Day and Lil’ Buckaroo Event

 Bring your little princess and lil’ buckaroo for a fun day of learning horsemanship, and modeling skills.
-Enjoy a barrel racing class with a stick horse, decorating sashes and crowns, and learn how to be a rodeo princess with the Garfield County Royalty.
-Lil’ Buckaroos learn how to rope, horse grooming and horsemanship Princesses and Lil’ Buckaroo’s will also participate in a grand entry at the Family Rodeo!
+Princesses will decorate their own crowns and sashes, learn about horse grooming and horsemanship.
+Lil’ Buckaroos learn how to rope, horse grooming and horsemanship.

 Garfield County Fairgrounds Event Hall